splunk/public-o11y-docs/gdi/opentelemetry/components/fluentd-receiver.rst

 Get started
 ======================

-By default, the Splunk Distribution of OpenTelemetry Collector includes the Fluentd receiver in the ``logs`` pipeline when deploying in agent mode.
+By default, the Splunk Distribution of OpenTelemetry Collector includes the Fluent Forward receiver in the ``logs`` pipeline when deploying in agent mode.
 See :ref:`otel-deployment-mode` for more information.

 The default configuration of the ``fluentforward`` receiver in the Splunk Distribution of OpenTelemetry Collector is the following: